 Intervales weave through the mountains of Vermont, visible on the map below in yellow.
 The Champlain Valley’s flatter topography also appears yellow in this map, but contains the western extension of four major intervales – running south to north, Otter Creek and the Winooski, Lamoille, Mississquoi river valleys – which originate in the Green Mountains to the east.

-Over time, intervales have shaped the people wo’ve inhabited and used them, and human land use has in turn changed the intervales.
-The focus of the following pages is on the stories of one intervale landscape - the section of the Winooski River floodplain known as the Burlington Intervale.
+Over time, intervales have shaped the people who’ve inhabited and used them, and human land use has in turn changed the intervales.